elixir-europe/elixir-smp-lesson/docs/chapters/stage5_publication.md

     ??? danger "Solution"

         There are many :worried:
-        If any of your repos follow here, please start adding citation information now :relaxed:
+        If any of your repos fall in the no citation bag, please start adding citation information now :relaxed:

 !!! example "Challenge 3"

     Discuss with your peers who should be included as co-author for a software.
 What practices are followed in your team?

     ??? danger "Solution"

         Be aware that co-authorship practices might change from team to team.
 If some roles are not included as co-authors, it is a godd practice to still name them in the software repositories as contributors recognising their role in the development.

 #### b.
 Create a release
 > *Narrative*: Explaing what a release is and what elements should be present.
+>
 > Whenever a software has been upgraded with some additional, revised or improved functionality, it is a good practice to create a new release, accompanied by a CHANGELOG explaining what is new wrt the previous release.

 > **Learning experience**